 About Nerissa Taysom

-Nerissa is a Visiting Lecturer in Art History at New College of Humanities, where she has delivered the first lectures for the new undergraduate minor degree course.
+Nerissa is a Lecturer in Art History at New College of Humanities, where she has delivered the first lectures for the new undergraduate minor degree course.
 She studied History of Art at the University of Bristol and medieval architecture at the Courtauld Institute of Art under Professor Paul Crossley.
 She spent five years working for Edmund de Waal and was the principal researcher for his award-winning book, The White Road (Chatto & Windus, 2015).
 She has co-edited several international publications, including a Phaidon monograph on de Waal and exhibition catalogues for Artipelag, Stockholm, the National Gallery in Prague, Kunsthistoriches Museum, Vienna, and Galerie Max Hetzler in Berlin.

 As a classically trained musician, she has curated concerts and sound installations in numerous public collections, including the Royal Academy, Fitzwilliam Museum, Courtauld Gallery and Turner Contemporary.
 She currently holds an Arts Council England funded research post in music education at the Associated Board of the Royal Schools of Music, and is a Research Associate in Art History at the University of Bristol.